-- Anti-Terrorism and Effective Death Penalty Act (ATEDPA) - It made easier to detain immigrants convicted of U.S. crimes without bail and to deport them after they had served their sentences - Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) - It made most legal immigrants ineligible for federal welfare benefits - Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA) - It included measures to reduce illegal migration (e.g., border patrol) - It introduced a system by which employers could check whether newly hired workers were legally authorized to work in the U.S. - U.S. sponsors were required to have an income at least 125% the poverty line
+- Anti-Terrorism and Effective Death Penalty Act (ATEDPA) - It made easier to detain immigrants convicted of U.S. crimes without bail and to deport them after they had served their sentences - Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) - It made most legal immigrants ineligible for federal welfare benefits - Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA) - Measures to reduce undocumented migration (e.g., border patrol) - It introduced a system by which employers could check whether newly hired workers were legally authorized to work in the U.S. - U.S. sponsors were required to have an income at least 125% the poverty line